In hard-hit Waverly, Tenn., donations pour in as a church provides shelter to displaced residents.

 By Bobby Ross Jr. | The Christian Chronicle

-Clothing and stuffed animals covered several rows, just one sign of the 200-member congregation’s effort to help victims after historic flooding.
+Clothing and stuffed animals covered several rows — evidence of the 200-member congregation’s immense effort to help victims of historic flooding.

 “I’ve not just seen the congregation respond.
 I’ve seen the community respond,” said preaching minister Jeff Keele, who, with his wife, Becky, stayed up all night Saturday working at the shelter.

 Volunteers in bright red Churches of Christ Disaster Response Team T-shirts sat near the front of the auditorium.
-Boxes of food and emergency supplies delivered by Nashville-based Churches of Christ Disaster Relief Effort were piled high in the building.
+Boxes of food and emergency supplies delivered by Nashville-based Churches of Christ Disaster Relief Effort were piled high.